Search and Hit Enter

 An aerial, close up view of a gluten free cheesy naan topped with garlic infused ghee, chopped coriander and sea salt flakes.
 A second naan sits in the top right of the image, which is set on a blue steel backdrop

-11. FODMAP friendly green Thai curry
+11. Low FODMAP green Thai curry

 A homemade green Thai carrot paste without onion and garlic keeps the FODMAP content of this vegetarian Green Thai curry down.